KSWE-2016-17/graphql-findme-mongodb/README.md

-# MongoDB for FindMe Backend
+# MongoDB for find.me Backend

 **THIS IS FOR TESTING AND DEVELOPING PURPOSES ONLY!!!**